By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 9. Friction Modifiers

 Friction modifiers reduce friction between surfaces in contact, improving fuel economy and reducing wear.
-They are often used in engine oils and automatic transmission fluids.
+They're used in engine oils and automatic transmission fluids where boundary lubrication conditions dominate — startups, stops, and high-load low-speed operation.

 10. Corrosion Inhibiting Additives

 These additives protect metal surfaces from rust and corrosion caused by water, acids, and other contaminants.
-They are particularly important in marine and industrial lubricants.
+They're particularly important in marine and industrial lubricants where moisture exposure is unavoidable.

 11. Metal Deactivators

-Some metals, like copper, can speed up oil oxidation.
-Metal deactivators chemically bond to these metals, preventing them from catalyzing harmful reactions.
+Some metals, like copper, can catalyze oil oxidation — a single brass fitting can cut oil life in half.
+Metal deactivators chemically bond to these metal ions, preventing them from accelerating harmful reactions.

 12. Emulsifiers

 Emulsifiers enable oil and water to mix, forming stable emulsions.
-These are used in cutting fluids and other metalworking lubricants.
+These are used in cutting fluids, metalworking lubricants, and fire-resistant hydraulic fluids where water content is part of the formulation.

 13. Demulsify Additive

 In contrast to emulsifiers, demulsify additives promote the separation of water from oil.
-This is critical in turbine oils and hydraulic fluids where water contamination can be detrimental.
+This is critical in turbine oils and hydraulic fluids where water contamination can be detrimental to bearing life.

 14. Foam Inhibitors